Relief Food Service Worker (0.001 FTE, Rotating)

 United Health Workers

-Relief, .001 FTE, Rotating Shifts, Variable shift length between 4 and 8 hours which may change based on operational needs of the department.
-May be required to work holidays and weekends.
+Relief, .001 FTE, Rotating Shifts, Variable shift length between 4 and 8 hours which may change based on operational needs of the department

 At Stanford Children’s Health, we know world-renowned care begins with world-class caring.
 That's why we combine advanced technologies and breakthrough discoveries with family-centered care.
 It's why we provide our caregivers with continuing education and state-of-the-art facilities, like the newly remodeled Lucile Packard Children's Hospital Stanford.
 And it's why we need caring, committed people on our team - like you.
 Join us on our mission to heal humanity, one child and family at a time.

 This paragraph summarizes the general nature, level and purpose of the job.

 Under the direction of the Food Service Managers and Supervisors is responsible for preparation, assembly, and distribution/delivery of patient trays, retail and catering services, and other food related services in a timely and sanitary manner while focusing on a consistently high level of customer service.
 Maintains dish room, washes dishes, utensils, pots and pans.
 Removes and disposes of trash and cleans and maintains food service areas as directed.

 The essential functions listed are typical examples of work performed by positions in this job classification.
 They are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Employees may also perform other duties as assigned.

 Employees must abide by all Joint Commission Requirements including but not limited to sensitivity to cultural diversity, patient care, patient rights and ethical treatment, safety and security of physical environments, emergency management, teamwork, respect for others, participation in ongoing education and training, communication and adherence to safety and quality programs, sustaining compliance with National Patient Safety Goals, and licensure and health screenings.